Jaydentotanes/Jaydentotanes.github.io/index.md

 # Jayden Totanes Hynes
-I am a Electrial Engineering major at CSUF an I plan on graduating in 2029
+I am a Electrial Engineering major at CSUF and I plan on graduating in 2029
 ## Favorite Labs

 Lab 1